Children, Churches and DaddiesVolume 161, June 22, 2006The Unreligious, Non-Family-Oriented Literary and Art Magazine |

 On rolls the night train

-filled to the brim of it’s crystal prisms
+filled to the brim of its crystal prisms

 with sanguine faces hollowed to pain